 We created a task force of community members with the experience and passion to support our efforts.

-FCFP has an exciting new opportunity to involve residents in philanthropy and community causes.
-FCFP is creating an innovation grant challenge, “Spark Tank,” designed to build and strengthen communities.
+The First Community Foundation Partnership of Pennsylvania (FCFP) has an exciting opportunity to involve residents in philanthropy and community causes.
+FCFP has created an Innovation Grant Challenge called “Spark Tank,” designed to build and strengthen communities.

-FCFP is looking for individuals with ideas on advancing or promoting racial equity in Lycoming County.
-We want creative people with ideas.
+With a current focus on systemic racism, First Focus and the “Spark Tank” are designed to encourage individuals with ideas on advancing or promoting racial equity.
+We want creative people with big ideas.
 People with dreams.
-People that have an idea to make our community better.
+People that have an idea to make our community better!